-NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE DURING PAST FIVE YEARS Hollis L. Caswell 67 1997 Hollis L. Caswell joined the Board of Directors of the Company in February 1997 and joined the Company as Chief Operating Officer in June 1997.
-From 1990 to 1994, Dr. Caswell was Chairman of the Board and Chief Executive Officer of HYPRES, Inc., a manufacturer of superconducting electronics.
-Prior to that time, Dr. Caswell served as senior vice president of Unisys Corporation, an information technology company, and president of such company's Computer Systems Group.
-Arthur A. Noeth (1,2) 63 1997 Arthur A. Noeth joined the Board of Directors of the Company in July 1997.
+NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE DURING PAST FIVE YEARS Trung T. Doan 42 2000 Trung T. Doan joined the Board of Directors of Advanced Energy in July 2000.
+Mr. Doan has been employed by Micron Technology, Inc., a provider of semiconductor memory solutions, since 1988.
+He has served as Micron's Vice President of Process Development since July 1997.
+Mr. Doan was a director of Engineering Measurements Company, until it was acquired by Advanced Energy in January 2001.
+Mr. Doan also is a director of NuTool, Inc., a privately held semiconductor equipment manufacturer.
+Arthur A. Noeth(1,2) 65 1997 Arthur A. Noeth joined the Board of Directors of Advanced Energy in July 1997.
+Mr. Noeth retired in 1998.
 From 1993 to 1998, Mr. Noeth was president of the Implant Center, a provider of ion implant services to the electronics industry.
-From April 1987 to September 1993, he was president of A.N.
-Services, a business consulting service.
-Gerald M. Starek (1) 57 1998 Gerald M. Starek joined the Board of Directors of the Company in October 1998, following the acquisition by the Company of RF Power Products.
+Elwood Spedden(1,2) 63 1995 Elwood Spedden joined the Board of Directors of Advanced Energy in September 1995.
+Mr. Spedden was a senior vice president of Tencor Instruments, a manufacturer of automatic test equipment used in the fabrication of semiconductors, from July 1996 to June 1997.
+From 1990 through March 1996, Mr. Spedden was with Credence Systems Corporation, a manufacturer of automatic test equipment used in the fabrication of semiconductors, in various senior management positions including President, Chief Executive Officer and Vice-Chairman of the Board of Directors.
+Mr. Spedden is a director of Insight Objects, a privately held software company.
+Gerald M. Starek(1) 59 1998 Gerald M. Starek joined the Board of Directors of Advanced Energy in October 1998, following the acquisition by Advanced Energy of RF Power Products (now named Advanced Energy Voorhees).
 Mr. Starek had been a non-employee director of RF Power Products since February 1994.
 Mr. Starek was the founder of Silicon Valley Group, Inc., a supplier of automated wafer processing equipment for the semiconductor industry.
 He served as Silicon Valley Group's Chairman from September 1984 to September 1991 and as Vice Chairman from September 1991 to April 1993.
-Mr. Starek also is a director of AML Communications Inc., a manufacturer of amplifiers for telecommunications equipment.
-Arthur W. Zafiropoulo (2) 60 1998 Arthur W. Zafiropoulo joined the Board of Directors of the Company in October 1998, following the acquisition by the Company of RF Power Products, Inc. Mr. Zafiropoulo had been a non-employee director of RF Power Products since July 1992.
-Mr. Zafiropoulo is the founder of Ultratech Stepper, Inc., a company that develops, manufactures and markets photolithography equipment for the semiconductor industry.
-Mr. Zafiropoulo has been Chief Executive Officer and Chairman of the Board of Directors of Ultratech Stepper since March 1993.
-Mr. Zafiropoulo also has served as President of Ultratech Stepper since May 1997, as he did from March 1993 to March 1996.
-Mr. Zafiropoulo is a director of Semi/Sematech, an association of U.Sowned suppliers of equipment, materials and services to the semiconductor industry and SEMI (Semiconductor and Equipment Materials International), an international trade association.
+Mr. Starek is a director and serves on the compensation committee of AML Communications, Inc., a publicly held manufacturer of components for wireless communications systems.

+NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BUSINESS EXPERIENCE DURING PAST FIVE YEARS Arthur W. Zafiropoulo(2) 62 1998 Arthur W. Zafiropoulo joined the Board of Directors of Advanced Energy in October 1998, following the acquisition by Advanced Energy of RF Power Products (now named Advanced Energy Voorhees).
+Mr. Zafiropoulo had been a non-employee director of RF Power Products sim July 1992.
+Mr. Zafiropoulo is the founder of Ultratech Stepper, Inc., a publicly held compa that develops, manufactures and markets photolithography equipment for the semiconduct industry.
+Mr. Zafiropoulo has been Chief Executive Officer and Chairman of the Board of Directors of Ultratech Stepper since March 199 Mr. Zafiropoulo also served as President of Ultratech Stepper from March 1997 to April 199 as he did from March 1993 to March 1966.
+Mr. Zafiropoulo is a director of Semi/Sematech, an association of U.Sowned suppliers of equipmen materials and services to the semiconductor industry, and SEMI (Semiconductor and Equipmen Materials International), an international tra association.

-(1) Member of the Audit Committee
+(1) Member of the Audit and Finance Committee